 If you’ve fallen behind on your house payments and your lender has sent you an intent to foreclose on your property, you must act quickly!
 You still have options available to help you stay in your house.
-If you do not respond in the foreclosure action within 20 or 30 days. you are automatically in default.
+If you do not respond in writing to the foreclosure action within 20 or 30 days, you are automatically in default.
 This removes your right to force the foreclosing bank to prove their case.
-As long as you act quickly, you will retain your right to try to keep your house and avoid losing it to your lender.
-The harder you fight in the foreclosure action, the more likely your are to get a modification in the foreclosure process.
+As long as you act quickly, you will retain your right to fight to keep your house.
+The harder you fight in the foreclosure action, the more likely your are to finally get a loan modification in the foreclosure process.

 In New York, foreclosures are judicial proceedings, which means they take place in court with a judge presiding.
-Because your lender has to prove the claim it court, it can be more difficult for them to be granted the foreclosure.
-Your lender has to file a lawsuit to foreclose, so you will receive a summons and have a chance to respond.
-It is extremely important that you provide a response within 20 or 30 days of receipt of action; otherwise, you lose your right to make it as difficult as possible for the lender to foreclose.
+Because your lender has to prove the claim in court, it can be more difficult for them to be granted the foreclosure.
+Your lender has to file a lawsuit to foreclose, so you will receive a summons and complaint have a chance to respond.
+It is extremely important that you provide a written response within 20 or 30 days of receipt of action; otherwise, you lose your right to make it as difficult as possible for the lender to foreclose.
 The harder it is, the longer it takes.

 How to Respond to a Foreclosure Summons

 There are a couple of ways you can handle a foreclosure action.
 You could request a loan modification from your lender, and if they agree, you could get your monthly payments or your interest rate reduced.
 But modification is not the only option: before you request modified mortgage terms, you should consider bringing a defense against the foreclosure.
 In recent years, homeowners have successfully defended against foreclosure proceedings, due to the recent predatory lending activities of many mortgage companies.
 A strong and lengthyforeclosure defense could allow you to walk away with some equity in your house and some cash in your pocket.